 Day 8-9: Trek Torres del Paine Towers - Puerto Natales

 Today, you will hike to get an excellent view on the no. 1 highlight: The famous Torres Towers.
 At first it leads you up to the Ascencio Valley where you take a break at the Refugio Chileno next to the lovely Ascencio River.
 After 2+ hours and a tough ascent you are rewarded for your efforts: You will stand in front of the impressive Needles with a green lagoon lying at your feet.
 After this challenging hike you take our private bus back to Puerto Natales and say goodbye to our local trekking-guide.
 Appr. walking time: 8 hours, walking distance: 19 km (11,8 miles), elevation gain of approx. 950 m (3,120 ft) ascent and descent.
 Overnight: Guesthouse in Puerto Natales in double room with private bathroom.
 (B/LB/D)

-After breakfast a private transfer will take you to the Puerto Natales bus station (without a guide).
+After breakfast a private transfer will take you to the Puerto Natales bus station or airport (without a guide).
 (B/-/-)

 - Local PORTERS carry personal belongings (5 kg per person) and expedition tents throughout the Torres del Paine "O" Circuit